 Asking someone for space is scary.
 But being on the other side of the question can be equally frightening.
 Maybe you are not the one who feels the need to spend some alone time in a relationship, but your partner might.
 Everyone has different needs.
 Being understanding of their needs is helpful to both parties.
 Few people know how to ask for space but even fewer know how to respond to “I need space” in a relationship.
 This is the moment you set boundaries which will make your relationship stronger instead of ruining it.

-Shazia throws light on this by saying, “Always respect and acknowledge the needs of others.
+So, if you have just received a “I need space” text message, do not panic.
+Shazia advises, “Always respect and acknowledge the needs of others.
 Never dismiss a partner’s needs.
 It’s okay to have a different opinion than your partner’s but allow them the freedom to choose for themselves.
-Letting the other person make their choices and decisions is healthy.
+If your partner is asking for space in a relationship, it’s important to let them make their choices and decisions.
 Understand what they want and try your best to be a supportive partner.”

 Related Reading: 11 Golden Rules To Make A Relationship Work